KDE/documentation-docs-krita-org/user_manual/soft_proofing.rst

         Left: Soft proofed image with Absolute Intent Chromatic Adaptation enabled.
 Right: Soft proofed image with Absolute Intent Chromatic Adaptation disabled.

 Conversion Black Point Compensation
     Enables the black point compensation when converting image to the **proofed output device** profile.
-Turning this off will crunch the shadow values to the minimum the screen and the proofing profile can handle, while turning this on will scale the black to the screen-range, showing you the full range of grays in the image.
+Turning this off will clip the shadow values to the minimum that either the screen and the proofing profile can handle, while turning this on will scale the black to the screen-range, showing you the full range of grays in the image.
 Like :guilabel:`Conversion Rendering Intent`, this value should coincide with the value used by the printing house when performing conversion to the device.

 Display Model
     Defines the way how the proofed (and possibly clipped) space will be shown on the screen.